makerbase-mks/MKS-DLP/release/firmware/readme.md

 - The number behind "F" means the version of FPGA.

 ## NEWS ##
+### V1.1.5 ###

+The version V1.1.5 firmware can be used for hardware V1.1 and V2.0.
+The function is the same as V1.1.4, but it is compatible with hardware V2.0.

 ### V1.0.4/V1.1.4 ###

 1. Added the ability to print .photon and .cbddlp format files